rohinipatare/rohinipatare/README.md

 - :seedling: Experience working with smart contracts and blockchain technology.

-- :zap: Familiar with different ways to deploy smart contracts, such as Remix, Truffle suite, and Hardhat
+- :globe_with_meridians: Familiar with different ways to deploy smart contracts, such as Remix, Truffle suite, and Hardhat

 - :zap: Exploring security of the blockchain network.

-- :zap: Familiar with different ways to deploy smart contracts, such as Remix, Truffle suite, and Hardhat

-- :zap: In my free time, I like to read Self Development & mythological books and read tech articles.
+- :dizzy: In my free time, I like to read Self Development & mythological books and read tech articles.

 - :mailbox:How to reach me: rohinipatare00@gmail.com  [![Linkedin Badge](https://img.shields.io/badge/-rohini-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rohinipatare/)